Bermuda travel destination

 Do I need a visa for Bermuda?

-What's the best time to visit Bermuda?
+When is the best time to visit Bermuda?

 What language is spoken in Bermuda?

-Can I drink the tap water in Bermuda?
+Can I rent a car in Bermuda?

 Ready for Bermuda?